Maple Sugar Madness

+Inside the Welles-Shipman-Ward House, pancakes will be cooked on the open hearth using an 18th century recipe and served with syrup reserves You are sure to enjoy the final product!
+In addition to the demonstrations and samples, the Welles-Shipman-Ward, a 1755 river mansion, will be open to tour, as wells the barns and the tobacco shed.
+Learn about local history from knowledgeable docents dressed in period clothing.
 This is a great outdoor winter family event!
 The barns and the house will be open to tour.
-Students from Smith Middle School’s Time Traveling Techies Club will be assisting as junior docents.
 All ages are welcome.
 Admission is only $5 per person and Free to HSG members.
 Parking for this event is available at St. Augustine’s Church and South Church.
 Handicap parking is available at the Welles-Shipman-Ward House.
 Please check our Facebook page for more information and the most current updates on this event.
 If you’d like more information, please call the Historical Society of Glastonbury at 860.633.6890 or email HSGlastonbury@sbcglobal.net.